VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### NOTES

-The “counter_id” parameter may have following values:
+The "counter_id" parameter may have following values:

 **CACHE_HITS**: Number of successful hits to the bucket.
 This counter is incremented by CacheGet function if a requested